sml25/My-Profile/README.md

 In the past generations, travel wasn’t as common as it is now, all family members young and old go on worldwide travel.
 It's no longer rare or special to go abroad.

-Especially living and working in HK, it has exposed me to diversity in an Asian community, that has a completely different life style to what I am use to back home in Sydney.
+Especially living and working in HK, it has exposed me to diversity in an Asian community, that has a completely different life style to what I am used to back home in Sydney.

 ### Motivation: